pleerock/framework/README.md

 * What about `new User()`?
 * What about factories?
 * But static methods are evil

 ## TODOs

 * fix issues with null and undefined
 * implement subscriptions
 * implement custom manager/repository
-* think if we should create automatic model resolvers
 * implement validators for args
 * model subscriptions
 * implement uploading